balena-io-modules/balena-request/README.md

 - `Number received`: number of bytes transmitted.
 - `Number eta`: estimated remaining time, in seconds.

+The stream may also contain the following custom properties:

+- `Number .length`: Calculated from the `Content-Length` HTTP header.

 **Kind**: static method of <code>[request](#module_request)</code>
 **Summary**: Stream an HTTP response from Resin.io.
 **Returns**: <code>Promise.&lt;Stream&gt;</code> - response